JamiePW/JamiePW.github.io/_pages/cv.md

 INTERNSHIP & ACADEMIC EXPERIENCE
 ======
+* **Internship at Sinovation Ventures (2025.05-2025.08, Beijing)**
+  * Responsible for daily IT support and issue resolution, promptly responding to and handling emergencies.
+  * Independently designed and developed a backend monitoring system to meet the management needs of company servers and other network equipment, and handled its daily maintenance. code: github.com/JamiePW/mySimpleMonitor

 * **Internship at BITMAIN (2024.10-2025.01, Beijing)**
   * **Security Operations**: Audited over 40 daily/monthly security hosting reports, authored and revised SOP documents totaling approximately 30,000 words for security operations, and maintained the software whitelist.
   * **Security Testing**: Participated in security testing for internal systems, with hands-on experience addressing OWASP TOP 10 web vulnerabilities (e.g., **SQL injection, XSS, CSRF, SSRF**).
   * **Technical Research**: Researched offensive and defensive techniques for **large language model (LLM) security**, producing 5 in-depth reports totaling over 40,000 words (see my [BLOG](#BLOG)).

-* **Graduation Design(Thesis): Research on Implementation of High-Order Correlation Power Analysis of AES Implementation with Combined Countermeasures**
+* **Undergraduate Graduation Design(Thesis): Research on Implementation of High-Order Correlation Power Analysis of AES Implementation with Combined Countermeasures**
   * **Tutor:** Prof. Lu Jiqiang
   * **Abstract:** In this paper, we studied an AES implementation that combines countermeasures such as affine masking and shuffling.
 We reproduce the power consumption model and perform computational optimization to implement higher-order correlation power analysis in 12 different scenarios, and evaluate the results at a finer granularity.
 We also propose a method to calculate the effectiveness of the attack results.
   * **Code:** github.com/JamiePW/ASCADv2-Extracted-Analysis